Mirch/EmailReminder/README.md

 # Build full-stack web applications with ASP.NET Core

 This repository contains the code from the "Build full-stack web applications with ASP.NET Core" book.
-You can buy the book from *LINK*.
+You can buy the book on [Kindle](https://www.amazon.com/dp/B084VB9P2H).

 ## Project